aws-samples/non-profit-blockchain/README.md

 ## Getting started
 Follow the README instructions in parts 1-4 in order:

-* Part 1: Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.
-Instructions can be found in the README under ngo-fabric.
+* [Part 1:](ngo-fabric/README.md) Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.
-* Part 2: Deploy the NGO chaincode.
+* [Part 2:](ngo-chaincode/README.md) Deploy the NGO chaincode.
 Instructions can be found in the README under ngo-chaincode.
-* Part 3: Run the REST API.
+* [Part 3:](ngo-rest-api/README.md) Run the REST API.
 Instructions can be found in the README under ngo-rest-api.
-* Part 4: Run the Application.
+* [Part 4:](ngo-ui/README.md) Run the Application.
 Instructions can be found in the README under ngo-ui.

 ## License